Navigating the Wilderness Within

 Start wherever the spark catches.

-Let this space be an invitation — not to figure it all out, but to follow your curiosity and notice what feels alive.
+Let this space be an invitation.
+Not to figure everything out, but to follow your curiosity and notice what feels alive.

-Here are a few doorways you might wander through:
+Here are a few doorways you are welcome to wander through:

 🖌️ If you are returning to creativity after a long pause…